lydell/js-tokens/readme.md

 Unterminated strings are still matched as strings.
 JavaScript strings cannot contain (unescaped) newlines, so unterminated strings simply end at the end of the line.
+Unterminated template strings can contain unescaped newlines, though, so they go on to the end of input.

 Unterminated multi-line comments are also still matched as comments.
-They simply go on to the end of the string.
+They simply go on to the end of the input.

 Unterminated regex literals are likely matched as division and whatever is inside the regex.